 - Working smoke detectors in all units of multi-unit buildings, such as duplexes and apartment complexes.

 - Apartment complexes also must have smoke detectors in common stairwells.

 - Ground fault circuit interrupters for swimming pools and antisuction protections for wading pools in apartment complexes and other residential settings (but not single family residences),

 While solar panel installations are relatively safe, there are dangers lurking in the electrical system connected to the solar panel installation.
-Unchecked electrical systems can lead to fires, explosions and electrocutions.
+Unchecked electrical systems can lead to fires, explosions, shocks and electrocutions.
 As with any electrical installation, the installation must be installed to National Electrical Code (NEC) that is applicable in the local jurisdiction at the time of permit approval.
 The NEC governing solar installation has changed substantially over the last 21 years.
 The 1996 NEC article 690 that governed Solar Photovoltaic Systems had only 10 pages.
 Each code edition has had more regulations added relating to Solar Power and Power Generating Systems, the 2017 NEC now has over 106 pages relating to this complex subject spread out over existing articles and several new articles, IE: 691, 706, 710.

 As you can see in the picture above underground conduits in a trench can run in any direction to each other.
 Conduit location services can locate conduits but not warn the people that are performing an excavation of the danger that lies below the surface.
-In California a universal phone number is available, call 811 for utility location, this call is required when excavating, even if conduits are not suspected in the area, this simple call can save a life.
+In California a universal phone number is available, call 811 for utility location, this call is required when excavating, even if conduits are not suspected in the area, this simple call may save a life.